ucla-biomath-211/ucla-biomath-211.github.io/syllabus/syllabus.md

 - [SPREAD](https://github.com/phylogeography/SpreaD3) -- Spatial phylogenetic reconstruction of evolutionary dynamics (Bielejec, Baele, Rambaut, Suchard, Lemey)
 - [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) -- flexible tree drawing program (Rambaut)

+### Practicals

+Note that [http://beast.community](http://beast.community) serves up many tutorials that we may use in this course, each with molecular epidemiology of infectious disease examples and [Joe Felsenstein](http://evolution.gs.washington.edu/book/datasets.html) provides all datasets used in _Inferring Phylogenies_.

-### Course Materials
+### Grading

-Required book (freely available via UCLA library):

-* Julian Faraway, _Extending the Linear Model with R_, 2nd Edition, CRC Press (2016), [UCLA library link](https://catalog.library.ucla.edu/vwebv/holdingsInfo?searchId=1577&recCount=50&recPointer=2&bibId=8877916)

-Following book is recommended but not required:

-* Annette Dobson and Adrian Barnett, _An Introducton to Generalized Linear Models_, 4th Edition, CRC Press (2018), [Amazon](https://www.amazon.com/Introduction-Generalized-Chapman-Statistical-Science/dp/1138741515/ref=sr_1_1?dchild=1&keywords=an+INTROduction+TO+GENERALIZED+LINEAR+MODELS&qid=1585366195&sr=8-1)
+Grades will be based on the homework (50%) and final phylogenetic analysis project (50%).

+### Data Analysis Project

+You are expected to perform an original phylogenetic data analysis project during this course and present your model developments or findings in a mini-seminar series (approximately 15-20 mins per student) during Finals week.
+Additionally, a written report of your work (max.
+10 typed pages) is due on 3/19 by 5PM via email (PDF).
+You are responsible for finding an appropriate data set and designing your study.
+One page project proposals are due
+2/19 by 5PM via email (PDF).
+You should plan on attending several Biostatistics (Wednesdays at 3:30PM) and Human Genetics (Mondays at 11:00AM) department seminars to get a feeling for the appropriate format.

 ### Attendance

-I usually require class attendence.
+I usually expect class attendance.
 Given the COVID-19 pandemic, I understand students may not be able to attend certain lectures due to medical or technical reasons.
-Please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.
+Please proactively communicate with me about your circumstances at earliest chance.

-### Homework

-You will be required to work on 7-8 homework assignments throughout the quarter.

-### Exam

-There is a midterm exam (time TBD) and a final exam .

-### Final Grade

-Grades will be based on homework (30%), midterm (30%), final exam (30%), and class participation (lecture/office hour attendence and questions) (10%).

 ### UCLA ADA Policy